ChaosMarc/PlugY/PlugYInstaller/PlugY_The_Survival_Kit_-_Readme.txt

 [SKILLS POINTS]
 Use for repairing a bad skill point assignment.
 Click on the button on skill page for unassigning all assigned skills points.
-Note : It verifies the real cost of each skill (can be greater than 1 in mod) Warning : There are few place where you can put this button without bugs.
+Note: It verifies the real cost of each skill (can be greater than 1 in mod)
+Warning: There are few place where you can put this button without bugs.
-Following are default values, between {} are some examples values with descriptions :
+Following are default values, between {} are some examples values with descriptions:
 - ActiveSkillsUnassignment=0	{0:Disabled; 1:Enabled}
 - ActiveSkillsUnassignmentOneByOne=0	{0:Normal; 1:Force the skill unassign 1 for 1 (for mods).}
 - PosXUnassignSkillBtn=-1 	{-1: Default position, 50: Put the button at the position 50 in X}